Are my retirement benefits taxable?

 If I received taxable non-wage income, do I need to make estimated tax payments?

 If you have income from which Wisconsin tax is not withheld, such as interest income or pension or annuity income, you may be required to prepay your tax in installments.
 Generally, you must pay estimated tax if your tax return will show a balance due of $500 or more.
-For more information regarding estimated tax payments and how to make them, see the Wisconsin
+For more information regarding estimated tax payments see the Wisconsin

 Form 1-ES instructions.
+If you do not receive a Form 1-ES in the mail, you may use the Wisconsin Estimated Tax Interactive Voucher or contact any Department of Revenue office.
 You may be subject to an underpayment interest charge if you do not make required payments of estimated tax.

 The federal government allows for an increased standard deduction for taxpayers age 65 or older.
 Does Wisconsin allow for any type of benefit for older or retired taxpayers?